Where (magazine)

 Where is a series of magazines for tourists, distributed at hotels, convention centres, regional malls and other tourist areas.

 History

 The original edition was founded in 1938.

 Publishers

-Throughout most of the world, the magazine's editions are published by Morris Visitor Publications; it is published in Milan (Italy) by Where Italia Srl, in Rome by Tourist Media Srl, in Canada by St. Joseph Media and in Asia by Asia City Media Group.
+Throughout most of the world, the magazine's editions are published by Morris Visitor Publications; it is published in London (UK) by The Tourism Media Group, owned by two long-standing Where Media executives Chris Johnson and Rob Way.
+Milan (Italy) by Where Italia Srl, in Rome by Tourist Media Srl, in Canada by St. Joseph Media and in Asia by Asia City Media Group.